zlatnaspirala/visual-ts-game-engine/readme.md

  npm i gmail-send .

--Run services database server (Locally and leave it alive for develop proccess):
+-Run services database server (Locally and leave it alive for develop proccess): if you use (running) services mongod no need for this command.
 ```javascript
   npm run dataserver
 ```